The Time and Craft Behind Every Piece

 What shapes the price

-• Timeline – standard or rush.
+- Timeline — standard or expedited completion.

 Qipao/Cheongsam